Sharon Little: Paper Doll

-Returning to the studio, this time with producer Don Was (the Rolling Stones, Bob Dylan), Sharon Little's sophomore effort for CBS Records offers a broader musical palate, encompassing pop, rock, R&B and electronic soul in a ten-song manifesto of empowerment, independence, and a chronicle of the ups and downs of personal relationships.
+Returning to the studio, this time with producer Don Was, Sharon Little's recording for CBS Records has ten songs and uses pop, rock, R&B and electronic soul.
 Two of its tracks, "Paper Doll" and "Shake and Shiver," will be released on a digital EP, along with a remix version of "Shake and Shiver" and a live version of another album track, "Pluto," in the fall of 2010.
 Release of the full album is unknown.